-Lipids are small molecules that can be divided into a number of different classes, e.g., fatty acyls, glycerolipids, glycerophospholipids, sphingolipids and sterol lipids (see Lipid Maps for classification and nomenclature).
-For lipid analysis a dedicated extraction protocol is used such as Folch extraction.
-Lipid analysis can be performed by LC-MS for all major classes of lipids and GC-MS when FA composition is of interest.
-Phosphatidylcholines (PC, 1-2 fatty acid chains), sphingomyelin (SM) and triacylglycerides (TG) are mainly detected in human plasma, serum and CSF.
+Lipids are small molecules that can be divided into a number of different classes, e.g., fatty acyls, glycerolipids, glycerophospholipids, sphingolipids, and sterol lipids (see Lipid Maps for classification and nomenclature).
+For lipid analysis an extraction protocol, such as Folch extraction, is used.
+Lipid analysis can be performed by LC-MS for all major classes of lipids and by GC-MS when fatty acid (FA) composition is of interest.
+Phosphatidylcholines (PC, 1-2 fatty acid chains), sphingomyelin (SM), and triacylglycerides (TG) are mainly detected in human plasma, serum and CSF.
 Other phospholipids might be present, but in lower concentrations.
-The analysis is based on MS-profiling and is not absolutely quantitative, i.e. the metabolite data is not expressed as nmol/ml plasma or nmol/mg tissue.
-Instead, the metabolite data is expressed as normalised peak areas, and the values can be compared between the analysed samples.
-Targeted data processing using an in-house database can be applied to identify the total fatty acid (FA) chain lengths and the total amount of double bonds of the compound for each of the lipid classes (PC + SM + TG + DG + PE + PS + MGDG + DGDG + Cer).
+The analysis is based on MS-profiling and is qualitative, i.e. the metabolite data is expressed as normalised peak areas, and the values can be compared between the analysed samples.
+Targeted data processing using an in-house database can be applied to identify the total FA chain lengths and the total amount of double bonds.

-Untargeted data processing of the obtained LCMS chromatograms in both positive and negative ionization modes aiming for deeper identification of the lipid molecules is also possible to perform afterwards.
-Untargeted data processing and identification of the length the FA:s for a specific lipid are time-consuming and not included in the standard lipid profiling.
+Untargeted data processing of the obtained LC-MS chromatograms in both positive and negative ionization modes aiming for deeper identification of the lipid molecules is also possible to perform afterwards.
+Untargeted data processing and identification of the length of the FA:s for a specific lipid are not included in the standard lipid profiling.

 See this example.